Menu Close

 Common relapse prevention group activities include:

-• Support group meetings (AA/NA)
+• Support group meetings (12 Steps of AA/NA)

 • Journaling and experience sharing